arman-rai/Notes/Documents/Documentations/mKingdom.md

 This was a good one, took around 2 hours to complete.
-Got a port: 85 and
+Got a port: 85 and got in as admin:password.
+Then appended som